seoeunHong/CSCI-UA-201/Lab4/README.md

-# Lab 3: Binary Mystery
+# Lab 4: Malloc lab

 Make my own version of the malloc: the dynamic storage allocator for C programs.
 Explore the design space creatively and implement an allocator that is correct, efficient and fast.